Thomas Kearns: Business and later life

 After finishing his term in 1905, Kearns resumed his work in the mining, railroad, newspaper and banking businesses.
 Kearns and his partner David Keith purchased The Salt Lake Tribune newspaper in 1901 through a surrogate.
 He was one of the original incorporators of the San Pedro, Los Angeles & Salt Lake Railroad and helped to ensure its success in completion from Salt Lake City to Las Vegas and on to Los Angeles.

 He resided in Salt Lake City, Utah, until his death in 1918.
 He died of a stroke eight days after he was hit by a reckless driver on the corner of Main and South Temple.
-Interment was in Mount Calvary Cemetery.

 Kearns and his wife, Jennie Judge Kearns, provided all the necessary funds to build the Kearns-Saint Ann's Orphanage, now Kearns-St. Ann's Catholic elementary school.
 They built a grand chateauesque marble, granite and sandstone palace residence on Brigham Street, now South Temple.
 Mrs. Kearns donated it to the state in 1937 to be used as the official Governor's residence; it is still being used as the Utah Governor's Mansion.
+He contributed to St. Mary's Cathedral in Salt Lake City.